 In recent years, the issue of board diversity has emerged.
 The diversity in question includes gender, age, educational background, and tenure.
 Diversity is also a factor of consideration for companies to be more selective in choosing the company's board of directors because this diversity is seen as an indicator of decision-making (Putri, 2020).
+Along with the increasingly sharp competition due to rapid technological changes and a drastic environment in every aspect of human life, every organization needs competent human resources in order to provide excellent and valuable services.
+Competence is the ability to apply knowledge, skills, behavior and personality to carry out both individual and organizational tasks in order to achieve superior work performance.
 A varied group will produce more innovative decisions if well managed by heterogeneous board members rather than homogeneous ones.
 The more diverse the background of the board of directors, the more conflict there will be.
 But it will instead provide many problem-solving alternatives than a homogeneous board of directors.